odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

           just behind the bus station, Dera Rawatsar lies in a quiet, leafy lane.
 Within its walls are small courtyards and terraces, lawns and secluded corners.
 The well-decorated and traditionally-furnished rooms are all different.
-Meals, drinks and snacks are served in the family's dining room or the outdoor courtyard.
+Meals, drinks and snacks are served in the family’s dining room or the outdoor courtyard.
 There is also a small swimming pool.
         checkInDate: null